russomanoibanez/minimal-mistakes/_posts/2025-07-13-EarlyExercise.md

 ---
-title: "Markup: HTML Tags and Formatting"
+title: "Early Exercise of Options"
 categories:
-  - Markup
+  - Option Pricing
 tags:
-  - content
-  - css
-  - formatting
-  - html
+  - Option Pricing
-  - markup
+  - Binomial Model
 ---

 A variety of common markup showing how the theme styles them.